anshikkay/stopwatch/README.md

 # stopwatch
-This is a project created during my learning experience of DOM in javacript by Free Code Camp.
+This is a project created by me during my learning experience of DOM in javascript from Free Code Camp.